 Guest house on exurban farm and weaving studio, north of Santa Fe, next to the historic town of Chimayo.
 Handy for visiting northern New Mexico and good for families and small groups.
 900 sq.ft. guest house is set up studio style with double bed,and single bed.
 There is a semi attached back bedroom with 2 single beds and half bath.
 Beds are homemade with foam mattresses and mattress pads.
 Kitchen has electric burners, microwave, toaster oven, refrigerator and all cooking and eating utensils.
 Barbeque grill also available.
+Kitchen ceiling is low upon entering but rise as you move into the space.
 Satellite TV, DVD player, and wi-fi.
+This is a rural service area so wi-fi can be slow.
 Washer/dryer.
 Board games, wide variety of reading material and electric piano.
 Eclectic decor with Leigh's weaving and various African arts and crafts from our occasional African vendors.
 Leigh has a weaving studio with 3 looms.
 Private weaving and dyeing guidance and instruction available.
 James is making adobe bricks for a front porch and adobe workshop can also be arranged.
 There are 2 dogs, 1 cat, a guinea fowl.
 Ocho Guest House is 20 miles north of Santa Fe, 5 miles south of Espanola , 45 miles south of Taos and 20 miles east of Abiquiu.
 Grocery stores and restaurants are 10 minutes away, including one of the best traditional New Mexican restaurants.
 The Santa Cruz river and BLM land for walking/running is at the end of the road.

 La Puebla is an area that has mostly been considered an outlying neighborhood of the village of Chimayo.
 It now pretty much serves as a residential area where people work in Santa Fe, Espanola, and Los Alamos.
 There still exists some farming.